sanger-tol/agp-tpf-utils/README.md

 Each line in the
 [AGP v2.1 specification](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification/)
-contains 9 tab delimited fields.
-Of these fields:
+contains 9 tab delimited columns.
+Of these columns:

 - **DNA Sequence**
     - **column 5** the "component_type" contains *W* in our assemblies,